Olympics success could herald golden dawn for U.S. rugby

 By Alex Dobuzinskis

-LOS ANGELES The Rugby World Cup was a chastening experience for the USA Eagles, who were beaten in every match, but the 2016 Olympics could give renewed momentum to the United States' fastest growing sport.
+LOS ANGELES, Oct 26 The Rugby World Cup was a chastening experience for the USA Eagles, who were beaten in every match, but the 2016 Olympics could give renewed mometum to the United States' fastest growing sport.

 Ranked a modest 16th in the traditional 15-strong format of the game, the USA Eagles have come from nowhere to be an emerging force in Sevens rugby, a faster, simpler, TV-friendly version of the game that will feature in the Olympics.